Magaztu/CowGun/README.md

 This project features (or plans to) the following modes:
 - Single-player (PvE) mode: Win agains a horde of PNGs cowboys!
 - Two-Players (PvP) mode: Face each other in an epic 1v1 and see who shoots frist!

+# Deployment:
+A web deployment is on the way, it might be on github pages, cloudflare pages or vercel.
+Most likely the last one.